dtg-lucifer/obsidian-notes/Projects/snappy_notes/resources.md

    - **Website**: [Quill](https://quilljs.com/)
    - **Features**: Custom themes, modules, and a large number of formatting options.

-4. **Tiptap**: A renderless and extendable rich text editor for Vue.js, but it also has a React wrapper.
+4. **Tiptap**: A renderless and extendable rich text editor for Vue.js, but it also has a React wrapper. #tiptap #rich-text-editor
    - **Website**: [Tiptap](https://tiptap.dev/)
    - **Features**: Extensible, collaborative editing, and markdown support.
    - **Example:** [Github Repo](https://github.com/dtg-lucifer/demo-rich-text-editor)